 The Smart Weight Loss TV Commercial

 I watched the Bob Harper TV commercial and I noticed something interesting.
-Here is the commercial on You Tube.

-At 11 seconds into the commercial Bob says “its key ingredients have proven in two clinical studies”.
+During the commercial Bob says “its key ingredients have proven in two clinical studies”.

 Have proven?
 Have proven what?